Skip to content

 1. Safety of Principal is the foremost objective in this policy.
 Investments shall be

-undertaken in a manner that seeks to ensure the preservation of capital by
+undertaken in a manner that seeks to ensure the preservation of capital by mitigating

-FDIC insurance or collateral approved pursuant to applicable law.
+insurance or collateral approved pursuant to applicable law.

 2. Liquidity of the investment portfolio shall remain sufficient to meet all operating